jcavera/subjective_time/README.md

 # Subjective Time

 This is the code for the Subjective Time art project.
 Originally brought to the playa in 2009, then ported to Pebble in 2012.
-Then shelved for a good eight years before being revived, completely re-thought and re-written, and then brought BACK to Burning Man in
+Then shelved for a good eight years before being revived, completely re-thought and re-written, and then brought BACK to Burning Man in 2025.
-2025.
 The goal for this project (as of 2025-09) is to come up with an implementation for ESP32-based open-source smart watches.

 The python code is rough (this was my 2020, I-need-to-learn-python project) but should be sufficiently documented.
 For any future implementation, I want to use the same common set of data files.
 Do NOT mess with the format of the data files.
 They're pretty sensitive to modification, since everything's adderessed by counting bytes.

 For a better explanation of the project in general, refer to the /data/attrib.txt file.
 This serves as an embedded readme file that is to travel with the code and provide an expanation of the references for the called-out lines in the data files.
-Individual sub- directories may have their own readmes in order to explain the file formats.
+Individual sub-directories may have their own readmes in order to explain the file formats.
 Also of course, read the code comments.

 And if you want to contribute to the code or data, please for the love of all that is holy, make your own fuckin' branch.
 Thanks!

 ## General rules for all data files